Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: ITM for Electromagnetic Waves

-In a two-step ITM, the two speed changes create two replicas of the forward waves that are opposite in sign.
-If done in quick succession, the superimposed reversed waves approximate the derivative of the forward wave field, albeit flipped in sign.
-The sign flip is due to our implementation of ITM, which uses $\alpha < 0$.
-The time interval between the two temporal disruptions also has an effect on the amplitude of the reversed wave field.
+In a two-step ITM, the two speed changes create two replicas of the initial forward waves that are opposite in sign.
+If done in quick succession, the superimposed reversed waves approximate the derivative of the initial wave field, albeit flipped in sign.
+The sign flip is due to our implementation of ITM, which uses $\alpha < 0$. {In a monochromatic wave, the derivative effect from an ITM can be described as a $\pi/2$ shift with respect to the initial wave if $\alpha > 0 $, or $-\pi/2$ if $\alpha < 0$.} The time interval between the two temporal disruptions {which, in practice, is finite,} also has an effect on the amplitude of the reversed wave field.
 In our study, this time interval is kept consistent across all simulations.
-Additionally, $\epsilon_{\mathrm{r}}$ is increased by at most 100-fold, as it was experimentally observed that higher increments do not produce wave fields with significant higher amplitude.
+Additionally, $\epsilon_{\mathrm{r}}$ is increased by at most 100-fold, as it was experimentally observed that higher increments do not produce wave fields with significantly higher amplitude.
 In fact, this is to be expected since as $\epsilon_{\mathrm{r}}$ approaches $\infty$, $v$ tends towards 0 and $\alpha$ towards -1.